TheLegendKnife/nvim/README.md

 # nvim
 This is the great nvim config of the one, the only, TheLegendKnife himself!
-Prequisits not yet 100% tested, but should be it.
+Prequisits not yet 100% tested, but they should be the only thing you'll need.

 ## prequisits
 - ripgrep